robinbb/baseimage-docker/README.md

 <a name="getting_started"></a>
 ### Getting started

-The image is called `phusion/baseimage`, and is available on the Docker registry.
+The image is called `robinbb/phusion-base-xenial`, and is available on the Docker registry.

-    # Use phusion/baseimage as base image.
+    # Use this as a base image.
 To make your builds reproducible, make
     # sure you lock down to a specific version, not to `latest`!
     # See https://github.com/phusion/baseimage-docker/blob/master/Changelog.md for
     # a list of version numbers.
-    FROM phusion/baseimage:<VERSION>
+    FROM robinbb/phusion-base-xenial:<VERSION>

     # Use baseimage-docker's init system.
     CMD ["/sbin/my_init"]